For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 6. Sign up to the ASOS newsletter

-When you sign up for their newsletter, ASOS' way of saying "thank you" is usually sending you a new customer promo code entitling you to some money off your first purchase.
+After you sign up for the ASOS newsletter, they usually say thanks by sending you a new customer promo code for money off your first purchase.

 Yes, we know promo emails are annoying, but do you know what's even more annoying?
 Paying more money for something because you didn't receive a discount code in your inbox.

-If you're really not keen on receiving these emails in your inbox, you can always create a second email account and have them sent there to avoid promo emails being mixed up with your essential mail.
+If you're really not keen on receiving these emails in your main inbox, you could always create a second email account.
+By arranging for the newsletters to be sent there, you can still benefit from the discounts without the emails getting mixed up with your essential mail.

 saved items asos